jeffb4real/ovensensorweb/README.md

 	Starting development server at http://127.0.0.1:8000/
 	Quit the server with CONTROL-C.

 __Note:__ It is recommended to use two separate terminal windows (cmd.exe on Windows), both of which can simultaneouly invoke the same virtual environment, in our case 'my-venv'.
 Run the Django server as shown above, in one terminal, which will display relevant Django server status information.
-Use the other terminal with the same 'my-venv' virtual environment to access Django's interactive shell commands, or to utilize manage.py.
+Use the other terminal with the same 'my-venv' virtual environment (you don't have to create it - just invoke it) to access Django's interactive shell commands, or to utilize manage.py.

 The Django server will continue to run until it is killed with Ctrl+C, or else some other error occurs (e.g. remove or adversely change one or more critical project files).